 The first step is to list down your strengths.
 Knowing these will help you to be more confident in an interview or when looking for a job promotion.
 Because you have listed down things beforehand you’ll have an easier time recalling things as well.
 Here are few questions to ask yourself when filling this part.

-- What are the professional qualifications/certifications you have that makes you stand out from the rest?
+- What are the professional qualifications/certifications you have that make you stand out from the rest?

-- Can your expertise in some area make a difference to the organization?
+- Can your expertise in some areas make a difference to the organization?